 I’m not a fan of leverage trading.
-I don’t like buying on margin, and neither do most of my top students.
+I don’t like buying on margin, and neither do most of my top Trading Challenge students.
 However, you need to understand leverage trading to help fully immerse yourself in the stock market.

 The idea behind leverage trading is to increase your potential payout on a play.
 However, it doesn’t always work out the way you want, and it can prove dangerous for your portfolio and trading account — especially when you’re new to the stock market.

 I prefer to keep things simple.
 I buy, sell, and short stocks — mostly penny stocks — for short-term profits.
 I also have larger investments that I hold for longer periods of time, but that’s not how I initially made my wealth.**